FrancisTX/Grading-Calculator/ssd_draft.md

 ## Statistics

 Cowculator computes and displays several statistics to help the professor in their decision making.
-* H: the delta computed of the highest score.
+* `H`: the delta computed of the highest score.
-* M: the delta computed of the mean score.
+* `M`: the delta computed of the mean score.
 Note this doesn't represent any one student, but rather the average.
-* L: the delta computed of the lowest score.
+* `L`: the delta computed of the lowest score.
-* Med: the delta computed of the median score.
+* `Med`: the delta computed of the median score.
 Note this specifically represents one student, and may not represent the class average.
-* Mod: the delta computed of the mode score.
+* `Mod`: the delta computed of the mode score.
 This is the most frequently occuring score.
 Note Cowculator displays a "-1" should no mode exist.

 ## UI and Keyboard